 One of the coolest things of my 1 month trip to Japan was hiking the Koyasan Choishi Michi pilgrimage trail.
-I learned about this trail via my friend Liz from Lizzie meets World who lived in Japan and gave me some awesome insider advice.
+I learned about this trail via a friend who lived in Japan and gave me some awesome insider advice.

 I love hiking and being outdoor and thus it was a no-brainer: we would hike the Choishi Michi trail.
 But… it wasn’t so easy to find information about the trail.
 Well, perhaps in Japanese there is lots of info, but unfortunately I don’t speak Japanese.

 I spent many evenings trying to figure out if it was possible to hike the trail in May, if we could store our big backpacks in lockers at a train station, how long the hike would take, etc. The most useful resource I found was this map, but other than that information was scarce.